TeamFAPS/PSVita-RE-tools/README.md

 vita-unmake-fself – by @dots-tb
 ---
-A PC tool that decompresses an unencrypted SELF file (skprx, suprx, self, eboot.bin) into an ELF file.
+A PC tool that decompresses an unencrypted SELF file (.skprx, .suprx, .self, eboot.bin) into an ELF file (.elf, .velf).

 This tool can't decompress NPDRM encrypted SELF nor System encrypted SELF.
-That means that you will have to use FAGDec to first get a unencrypted SELF.
+That means that you will have to use FAGDec or sceutils to first get a unencrypted SELF.
 Read SELFtoELF documentation for more informations.

 vita-elf-inject – by @dots-tb
 ---
-A PC tool that injects a decrypted elf(made by FAGDec or vita-unmake-fself) into an decrypted eboot.bin (made by FAGDec).
+A PC tool that injects an ELF (made by FAGDec or vita-unmake-fself) into a decrypted eboot.bin.

 * Credits: Motoharu and CelesteBlue for make-fself rev ur engs.

 PSVita-ELF-builder – by @CelesteBlue-dev
 ---
-A PC tool that rebuilds ELF from decrypted modules' segments.
-To be used after using vitaDecrypt or vDump.
+DEPRECATED - A PC tool that rebuilds ELF from decrypted modules' segments.
+To be used after using vitaDecrypt (never released).

 * Credits: zecoxao for the tutorial (how to rebuild ELF from decrypted segments and original SELF), vitasdk for vita-make-fself

 French-American Games Decrypter (FAGDec) - by @CelesteBlue-dev and @dots-tb
 ---
-A PSVita homebrew that decrypts easily PSVita user/kernel and games modules and can generate .ppk (compatibility pack for low FWs)
+A PSVita homebrew that decrypts easily PSVita user/kernel and games modules and can generate .ppk (compatibility pack for low FWs).

-* Credits: Motoharu, Molecule Team, zecoxao for vitadump (new), xerpi for both, the NPS team esp. @juliosueiras, check app for further credits.
+* Credits: Motoharu, Team Molecule, zecoxao for vitadump(new), xerpi, NPS team esp. @juliosueiras.
+Check app for further credits.

 ioPlus 0.1, 0.2 – by @dots-tb
 ---